kovidgoyal/calibre/manual/edit.rst

 Remove all unused CSS rules from stylesheets and <style> tags.
-Some books created from production templates can have a large number of extra CSS rules that dont match any actual content.
+Some books created from production templates can have a large number of extra CSS rules that don't match any actual content.
 These extra rules can slow down readers that need to process them all.
 Accessed via :guilabel:`Tools->Remove unused CSS`.